Johanne Huitfeldt: Career

-She hailed from Spjeldnes in Lindås.
+She hailed from Spjeldnes in Lindås Municipality.
 Shortly after taking her examen artium, she was employed at Norwegian Museum of Decorative Arts and Design, and stayed here as a curator for four decades.
 During her tenure, the museum got a permanent exhibition of East Asian crafts in 1983.
 After previously doing undergraduate studies in archaeology and art history at the University of Oslo, she took the cand.philol. degree at the Stockholm University.
 Her master's thesis was about the Munthe collection of East Asian design objects.
 For her long tenure at the Museum of Decorative Arts and Design, in 2002 she was awarded the King's Medal of Merit in silver.

 Huitfeldt edited a popular book series on antiquities, published by C. Huitfeldt since 1973.
 She also released several books of her own, mainly presenting exhibitions on her museum in the coffee table book format.

 In 1999 she created an endowment of in order to establish Chinese art history as a teaching subject at the University of Oslo.
 Lectures would be held in the autumn semester by herself and guest lecturers, including Roderick Whitfield.